dhanushreddy2567-ux/AI-chatbot/README.md

 # AI-chatbot
-Here we created an AI chatbot for student queries
+Here we created an AI chatbot for solving student queries.